Available now in paperback and ebook in World English territories and on audio from Tantor Audio, narrated by Fajer Al-Kaisi

 Martin Cahill, Tor.com

 The cover copy is deceptively simple.
 It makes The Bruising of Qilwa sound like an interesting yet recognizable second-world fantasy story.
 But there’s nothing simple about this novella.
 Naseem Jamnia has threaded themself–their identities, their experiences, their histories, their culture–into every layer of the narrative.
 Books like this are why I read almost exclusively science fiction, fantasy, and horror by authors with marginalized identities.
 I love seeing how we can take the familiar and reshape it into something wholly new just by imbuing it with our unique perspectives.
-The future of fantasy fiction is in our hands.

 Alex Brown, Locus Magazine